Disqualification of Directors

 Director of two or more companies in liquidation

-Does ASIC actually ban directors?
+Does they actually ban directors?
 Yes.
-For example, ASIC disqualified six directors from managing corporations during July 2008 following their involvement in failed companies.
+For example, six directors were banned from managing corporations during July 2008 following their involvement in failed companies.

 A Bankrupt cannot be a director